-64. Interference with freedom of expression may only be justified if it pursues a legitimate aim such as protecting the interests of national security, preventing the disclosure of information received in confidence or maintaining the authority of the judiciary.
+67. Interference with freedom of expression may only be justified if it pursues a legitimate aim such as protecting the interests of national security, preventing the disclosure of information received in confidence or maintaining the authority of the judiciary.

-65. It is not disputed by the parties that the central purpose of the interlocutory injunctions in the present case has been to protect the position of the Attorney General as a litigant pending the trial of the confidentiality claim on the merits.
+68. It is not disputed by the parties that the central purpose of the interlocutory injunctions in the present case has been to protect the position of the Attorney General as a litigant pending the trial of the confidentiality claim on the merits.
 The Commission considers that such a purpose falls within the scope of the legitimate aim of maintaining the authority and impartiality of the judiciary, within the meaning of Article 10 para.
 2 (Art.
 10-2) of the Convention.

-Indirectly the imposition of the original injunctions on The Guardian and Observer newspapers by Mr. Justice Millett on 11 July 1986, and which subsequently bound the whole of the British media including the applicants, was also intended to serve the purpose of protecting national security.
-Mr. Justice Millett considered that one of the elements to be tested at the eventual trial was whether the efficacy of the British Secret Service would be impaired if its officers felt free to divulge confidential matters.
+69. Indirectly the imposition of the original injunctions of Mr. Justice Millett on 11 July 1986 was also intended to serve the purpose of protecting national security.
+Mr. Justice Millett considered that one of the elements to be tested at the eventual trial was whether the efficacy of the British Secret Service would be impaired if its officers felt free to divulge confidential matters (para.
+19 above).
 The Commission considers that this, in principle, falls within the scope of the legitimate aim of protecting the interests of national security, within the meaning of Article 10 para.
 2 (Art.
 10-2) of the Convention.
 However, the Government have not directly relied on this aspect of justification for the purposes of the proceedings before the Commission.